udkyo/chatgpt-code-review-gerrit-plugin/README.md

 ### Command Options

-- `--filter=[true/false]`: Controls the filtering of duplicate and conflicting comments, defaulting to "true" to apply filters.
+- `--filter=[true/false]`: Controls the filtering of duplicate, conflicting and irrelevant comments, defaulting to "true" to apply filters.

 ## Testing